nktuyen/pyWebLinksScraper/README.md

   - 0: No fork.
   - 1: Fork only links within the same domain.
   - 2: Fork any encountered link.
+- Default value is **1**

 ### -o/--out
 - Output file and format.
 Format will be determined by file extension.
-Currently, only sqlite3 format is supported.
-If not specified, default output file will be **a.sqlite3**
+Currently, only sqlite3 and text files format is supported.
+If not specified, default output file will be **a.sqlite3**.
+If sqlite3 file is specified, found urls will be stored in a table named **urls**.
+If a text file is specified, found urls will be saved line by line to the file.